Khulna: Demographics

+As of the 2022 census, Khulna City Corporation had 188,579 households and a population of 719,557.
+14.97% of the population was under 10 years of age.
+Khulna had a literacy rate of 88.07% for those 7 years and older and a sex ratio of 102.91 males per 100 females.

 In the 2011 census, Khulna City Corporation had a population of 751,237 in 177,852 households.
 Khulna had a sex ratio of 923 females to 1000 males and a literacy rate of 72.7%.

 Like the rest of Bangladesh, most of the city's population is Bengali.
 Khulna's native residents are known as Khulnaiya.
-Its population also consists of people from neighboring districts (including Noakhali District), Barisal and Faridpur Divisions, and Bihar.
+Its population also consists of people from neighboring districts.

-Most residents speak Bengali (the national language), its dialects and regional languages.
+Most residents speak Bengali (the national language), its dialects, and regional languages.
 English is understood by a large segment of the population, especially in business.
 An Urdu-speaking population, descendants of Muslims displaced from Bihar in 1947 who sought refuge in East Bengal, lives in the city's Khalishpur area.

-Islam is Khulna's major religion, practiced by 90.04% of the population.
-Other religions are Hinduism (practiced by 8.71%), and Christianity (1.23%).
+Islam is Khulna's major religion, practiced by 89.06% of the population.
+Other religions are Hinduism (practiced by 9.86%), and Christianity (1.04%).

 Economy

-Khulna is Bangladesh's third-largest economic centre.
+Khulna is Bangladesh's third-largest economic center.
 North of the Port of Mongla, it has a variety of industries.
 Major sectors are jute, chemicals, fish and seafood packaging, food processing, sugar milling, power generation and shipbuilding.
-The Khulna Chamber of Commerce and Industry (KCCI) regulates commerce through its Licensed Measurers' Department (LMD) and certification, attestation and publicity departments.
-The region has an Export Processing Zone, which has attracted foreign investment.
-The city is home to branch offices of a number of national companies, including M. M. Ispahani Limited, BEXIMCO, James Finlay Bangladesh, Summit Power and the Abul Khair Group.
-Khulna's largest companies include Khulna Shipyard, Bangladesh Cable Shilpa Limited, Bangladesh Oxygen, Platinum Jubilee Mills, Star Jute Mills and the Khulna Oxygen Company.
+The Khulna Chamber of Commerce and Industry (KCCI) regulates commerce through its Licensed Measurers' Department (LMD) and certification, attestation, and publicity departments.
+The region has an Export Processing Zone, attracting foreign investment.
+The city is home to branch offices of several national companies, including M. M. Ispahani Limited, BEXIMCO, James Finlay Bangladesh, Summit Power and the Abul Khair Group.
+Khulna's largest companies include Khulna Shipyard, Bangladesh Cable Shilpa Limited, Bangladesh Oxygen, Platinum Jubilee Mills, Star Jute Mills, and the Khulna Oxygen Company.

 Transport

 Road

 Rickshaws are the most popular means of public transport in Khulna for short trips, and auto rickshaws are also common.
 Nagar Paribahan buses have frequent service between Rupsha and Phultala, with stops throughout Khulna.
 Motorcycles are popular among the middle class, but wealthier people prefer a private car.

 The N7 highway connects Khulna with the rest of Bangladesh, and the Khulna City Bypass is a major road.
-The R760 connects Satkhira and western Khulna Districts.
+The N760 connects Satkhira and western Khulna Districts.
 There are several nationwide bus services available in Khulna (most privately owned), and the Bangladesh Road Transport Corporation operates inter-district buses from the city.
 Sonadanga Bus Terminal is Khulna's main bus terminal.
 Major bus routes include Khulna-Jessore-Dhaka; Khulna-Goplaganj-Dhaka; Khulna-Jessore-Kushtia; Khulna-Satkhira; Khulna-Bagerhat; Khulna-Mongla; Khulna-Narail; Khulna-Barisal; Khulna-Rajshahi; Khulna-Faridpur; Khulna-Kuakata, and Khulna-Dhaka-Chittagong.